simul/simul.github.io/ref/simul/sky/skytexturescallback.md

 This is done when interpolation has crossed over a step boundary.

 ### <a name="FillFadeTexturesSequentially"/>void FillFadeTexturesSequentially(int texture_index, int texel_index, int num_texels, float loss_float4_array, float inscatter_float4_array)
+Inform the derived class that the texture \p texture_index, either 0, 1 or 2, at altitude index \p alt_index, (not used if not using multiple altitudes) should have \p num_texels texels filled starting at \p texel_index, with the values in the arrays \p loss_float4_array and \p inscatter_float4_array, each of which contains four times \p num_texels floats.
+The first number is the value for \p texel_index, rather than the start of the whole table.
+Each group of four represents the r,g,b and a of a colour value, and the values may be greater than one, so floating point textures are preferred.
+Only one of FillFadeTexturesSequentially and FillFadeTextureBlocks need be implemented, depending on the graphics API.
+Some API's permit transfer of data sequentially in memory to textures (e.g. DirectX 9), some expect cuboid blocks of texels to be filled (e.g. OpenGL).
+The unwanted function should be implemented as a stub, with an assert() or some other fail condition, to make sure it is never called.

 ### <a name="SetFadeTextureSize"/>void SetFadeTextureSize(unsigned int width_num_distances, unsigned int height_num_elevations, unsigned int num_altitudes)
 Inform the derived class of the table or texture size.
 All three tables should be sized to these parameters.
+If a sunlight texture is used (see FillSunlightTexture), make this a 1D texture of size \p num_altitudes.

 ### <a name="SetSkyTextureSize"/>void SetSkyTextureSize(unsigned int size)
 Inform the derived class of the table or texture size.
 All three tables should be sized to these parameters.